FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 You have a marketing channel that’s generating leads.
-A Stripe account generating subscriptions.
-A support inbox generating feedback.
+A Stripe account that’s generating subscriptions.
+A support inbox that’s generating feedback.
 None of them talk to each other.
-That’s not a RevOps problem yet.
-But at €5K MRR, it starts to cost you real money — in missed upgrades, invisible churn signals, and acquisition spend going to the wrong channels.
-Revenue operations is how you connect these systems.
-Here’s how solo founders do it without a team.
+That’s not a problem yet.
+But at €5K MRR, the gap starts to cost real money, in missed upgrades, invisible churn signals, and acquisition spend going to the wrong channels.
+Revenue operations is how you connect these systems so that revenue, retention, and feedback all show up in one place.
+Here’s how solo founders set up RevOps without a team, and which decisions actually move the needle in the first 90 days.

 Table of Contents